ronaida/team4/README.md

 # Important Notes
-- Side Note : To login as an instructor you MUST register and let the username : "Instructor" otherwise you can't have access to the Instructor page.
+- Side Note : To login as an instructor you MUST login by username : "Instructor" and password : 123456789mariam@M otherwise you can't have access to the Instructor page.
 - Open "Master" Branch to check Project.

 - You need to install :